ngumina17/project2/recipe/src/ProejctOverview.md

 #### PostMVP EXAMPLE

-- Add localStorage or firebase for storage
+- Add additional pages option in the footer to show the remaining recipes contained in API

 ## Components
 ##### Writing out your components and its descriptions isn't a required part of the proposal but can be helpful.